james-stevens/auto-skew-elle/api.md

     }

-This second example will translate into a multiline `insert`, this means either all the rows will get inserted into the database, or none or the rows will.
+This second example will translate into a multiline `insert`, this means either all the rows will get inserted into the database, or none of the rows will.

-Where a column exists in on list object, but not in others, the database value `NULL` will be used in rows where it does not exist.
+Where a column exists in one list object, but not in others, the SQL value `NULL` will be used in rows where it does not exist.
 So this example will translate into `insert into table-name(account_held,from_trade_id,currency) values ("Mine-2",555,NULL),("Mine-3",NULL,"BGP")`

 If `NULL` is not allowed in any of the missing columns, then the entire `insert` will fail & no rows will be added to the database.